thrylos-labs/thrylos/README.md

 - **Overview**: An abstraction over Badger, tailored for blockchain operations.
 - **Capabilities**: Handles transaction additions, UTXO retrieval, and UTXO set updates, streamlining database interactions.

-## How transactions are handled
+## How transactions flow through the system

 Entry Point:

+Transaction Entry:
-Client submits transaction
+Client submits a signed transaction
-handleSubmitSignedTransaction performs initial validation
+System performs basic validation (signature, format, etc.)

 Parallel Processing:
-DAG: Waits for 5+ references to confirm transaction
-ModernProcessor: Verifies transaction validity
+DAG Manager: Needs 5+ references to confirm transaction Modern Processor: Verifies transaction validity and details Both must complete before proceeding

-Coordination:
-Uses txStatusMap to track both conditions:
-ConfirmedByDAG: Set by DAG when enough references
-ProcessedByModern: Set by ModernProcessor after verification
+State Management:
+System determines which shard handles the addresses (using tl1 prefix) Updates state in the correct partition
+Manages balances and UTXOs for that address range

+Block Creation:
+Validated transactions go to pending pool
+Creates blocks when:

+100 transactions are ready (batch size), or
+Every 200ms if transactions are pending
+Processes transactions in batches

-Final Processing:
+Final Updates:
-Only happens when both conditions are met
-Updates balances through queue system
+Updates balances in the appropriate shards
 Cleans up transaction state
+Notifies relevant parts of the system

+The key innovation is that each step knows which shard to interact with based on the address prefix (tl1), allowing the system to scale horizontally.

 ## Interfacing with the Blockchain